-A few days ago when my bel ragazzo was in town we made a trip into the city of Catania.
+A few days ago when bel ragazzo was in town we made a trip into the city of Catania.

 "Catania is the second largest province in Sicily, with Palermo the capital being the first.
 Catania's history is full of transformation as the city had the misfortune of being partly destroyed 9 times.
 In 1669 Mt Etna erupted on an enormous scale and destroyed much of Catania.
 It killed about 12,000 people and the lava flowed out to sea for about 1km.
 You can see on either side of the autostrada the lava from this eruption and you can also see statues of Madonne at the top of old lava which generally signifies that there was once a church in its place."
 This is my weekly airport bus spiel as we transport clients to Taormina every Saturday.

 Does the photo of the castle above look strange at all?
 From this angle it is hard to see anything out of the ordinary, however the castle is on ground level.
 One would imagine that all castles are built on hill tops, with a perfect vantage point to spot incoming attacks?
 The odd thing about this castle is that it is built on ground level...Che pazzo!
 I hear you say.
 Yes.
 However it is not a crazy design, it did not use to be this way.
 Look closely at the photo again and maybe you can see big black lava stones by the base of the castle.
 Yes.
 You guessed it.
-This castle used to be on a hill top and that darn Etna came and covered everything in her path, covering the villages below which makes today's city on level with the once elevated castle.
+This castle used to be on a hill top and when Etna erupted, lava came and covered everything in her path, covering the villages below which makes today's city on level with the once elevated castle.

 The people who built the castle must have been annoyed when it was on a hill, then er, wasn't on a hill anymore.

 I'm from Perth - which I kinda always have to explain is nowhere near Melbourne or Sydney to my Italian penpals!